 This Phase I Inspection/Evaluation Report details the inspection and evaluation of Foster's Pond Dam located in Andover, Massachusetts.
-The inspection was conducted on November 18, 2011 by Lee Wooten, P.E., of GEI Consultants, Inc. Foster's Pond Dam is classified as an Intermediate size, Significant (Class II) hazard potential dam.
+The inspection was conducted on December 6, 2016 by Lee Wooten, P.E., of GEI Consultants, Inc. Foster's Pond Dam is classified as an Intermediate size, Significant (Class II) hazard potential dam.

 In general, the overall condition of Foster's Pond Dam is Satisfactory.
-The dam was found to have the following minor deficiencies:
+The dam was found to have the following minor deficiency: